Andre the Giant Has a Posse: Parodies

 Tenacious D produced stickers with the slogan "Obey the D" and stylized images of their members, Jack Black and Kyle Gass, over their initials.
 Guitar Hero II features a "Vlad Has a Posse" sticker on various loading screens throughout the game.
 Electronic Frontier Foundation created a sticker with the words "Fair Use Has a Posse" on it.
 "Joey Deacon Has a Posse" parody stencils have appeared in the United Kingdom.

 "Jack Has a Posse" stickers have appeared in the Gaslamp Quarter of San Diego, California, in July 2011 during the Esri International User Conference held at the nearby San Diego Convention Center.
 The stickers carry an image of US businessman Jack Dangermond, founder of Esri.

 ThinkGeek produced a T-shirt with the slogan "Fezzik Has a Posse" in March 2012, in reference to André the Giant's role as Fezzik in the movie The Princess Bride (1987) and the "Andre the Giant Has a Posse" street art campaign.

-In 2014, WWE wrestler Daniel Bryan started wearing a T-shirt with a stylized image of himself with a "YES" slogan at the bottom.

-Also in 2014, a rash of "Aleister Crowley has a Posse" stickers appeared around New York City and Chicago.

-New York Mets pitcher Bartolo Colón has also been the subject of a line of parody stickers spread around the country in 2016.

 The cover of the April 2017 issue of Harper's Magazine features a photo of a protester with a sign parodying the "Obey" poster with a stylized portrait of President Donald Trump and the slogan "Disobey".

-The hacker community has embraced the meme with a black and white image of Grace Hopper with the words "Grace Hopper HAS A POSSE".